yaikobzeray/dev-journal/activity_log.md

 Set up dio HTTP client with interceptors for token refresh and error handling.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 19 July 2024 — Entry 3

+Implemented server-streaming gRPC in Go for real-time notifications.
+Client receives events as they happen.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*